ckc2007/SVG-Logo-Generator-App/README.md

 ## Features

-- uses inquirer to gather user input. - uses jest testing suite. - outputs an svg logo file
+- uses inquirer to gather user input.
+- uses jest testing suite.
+- outputs a .svg logo file.

 ## Tests

 tests are located in lib/tests.
 Please run 'npx jest' to run all tests.
 The test config is located in the main directory in jest.config.js

+## Future Features

+- add more shapes to choose from, or a customizable shape input parameter
+- error handling for word-based color inputs
+- expand color options
+- add word-based animation prompts and animations
+- add more style options (shadow, orientation, tilt)

 ## Questions